-Taking your pet to the veterinarian for routine care such as checkups and for non-routine needs such as illnesses and injuries is essential.
-But just because you have a veterinarian doesn’t mean you are required to stay with them forever.
+Taking your dog to the veterinarian for routine care such as checkups and for non-routine needs such as illnesses and injuries is essential.
+But, just because you have a veterinarian doesn’t mean you are required to stay with them forever.
 In some situations, it can be time to start looking for a new veterinarian.
 How do you know when it’s time to move on?
 Certain top signs let you know that you should look elsewhere for veterinary care.

 Lack of Veterinary Expertise

 You need a veterinarian who has the necessary expertise to handle all health issues that your pet might experience.
 This includes not just routine, simple issues but also more complex ones.
 Having a veterinarian who can’t handle the health issues for which you usually seek their care is a sign that you need a new veterinarian.

 It is customary though, and expected, that a vet who cannot solve a complex issue will call on the proficiency of a specialist.
 Your veterinarian should not be expected to handle every possible problem, and a second opinion is also a good idea, especially concerning serious and complex diseases.